Artist Profiles

 Roy Smith:

-As co-curator and coordinator at King Street Arts my role is split between planning and administration for our mix of exhibitions workshops and events.
+As co-director of King Street Arts my role is split between planning and administration for our mix of exhibitions workshops and events.
 All though this is virtually a full time job I occasionally find time for my own art practice of

 painting and drawing which for me provide a form, beyond words, for expressing my thoughts, feelings and observations of our world.

-I also run workshops in drawing and painting, with a focus on skill development aimed at art as a self determining practice.
+I also run workshops in drawing and painting, with a focus on skill development aimed at art as a self determining practice where participants can find their own voice.

 Instagram Facebook Back to Top